Prosa

 About Prosa

 Prosa State Park protects approximately 135 hectares of urban Cerrado and gallery forest in the heart of Campo Grande, the capital of Mato Grosso do Sul, Brazil.
-Established in 2002, the park is one of the city's most important green spaces, safeguarding the headwaters of the Córrego Prosa and adjacent vegetation while providing residents and visitors with a rare pocket of preserved native habitat in a rapidly growing urban environment.
-The park houses the Museu de História Natural and the Aquário Municipal, serving as a hub for environmental education and recreation.
+[1] Established on 21 May 2002 by State Decree 10,783, the park safeguards the headwaters of the Córrego Prosa and adjacent native vegetation while providing residents and visitors with a rare pocket of preserved Cerrado habitat in a rapidly growing urban environment.
+The park is managed by IMASUL and includes a wildlife rehabilitation center (Centro de Reabilitação de Animais Silvestres) that cares for animals rescued from urban areas.
 Despite its small size, it offers a valuable opportunity to experience Cerrado ecosystems and associated wildlife without leaving the city.

 Wildlife Ecosystems